-However you may feel about them, swear words are a part of most languages, so at least being able to recognize them is an important stop on the road to fluency.
+However you may feel about them, swear words and curse words are a part of most languages, so at least being able to recognize them is an important stop on the road to fluency.
 Swear words (gros mots) in French are especially important, since in general, the French tend to be pretty open about them.
+(That’s why our conversational French app also teaches swear words.)

 For example, many French television channels don’t censor obscene words and phrases — although there are some exceptions (including reality shows that use the “beep” to seem more American).
 This, and the fact that swear words to some degree feature in many people’s everyday conversations, means that as you hone your French, you’re bound to be exposed to gros mots.